|Project by junipercanyon||posted 06-16-2014 10:55 PM||1989 views||0 times favorited||16 comments|

-Whats in a name?
-When naming an art piece, it is just a word or two that the artist uses to convey the purpose or message or symbolism behind all the effort they have put into their work.
-It is the creative soul of the project.
+What’s in a name?
+A persons name in often carries with it little or no meaning beyond the general purpose of identifying who one individual is from the next.
+The reason why someone has a name in the first place is rarely ever a consideration…..But when we create an object and give it a name,...like a building….or a bridge….or a work of art….the name of that object is usually chosen very carefully to convey the intended purpose or message behind all the effort that has been put into the work.
+We hope people will take the time to pay attention to what has been accomplished and question its purpose .
+Its name represents the creative soul of the project.
 I have been struggling to name this piece for quite some time now.
 I know inside what I want this piece to represent, I just haven’t been able to sum it up in a name.
 I have been procrastinating posting this publicly for months, I have logged on many times to do so but always get hung up with the curser blinking in the empty Title Box….but I am getting impatient with myself and decided today is the day…I’ll upload the pictures, and start typing,....lets see what happens.

 This project started in 2011, my dad had been clear cutting juniper trees for a range management water shed project for several months, and one day as he was sawing through acres of trees, something about this twisted limb caught his attention.
 He didn’t know at the time what I might do with this piece of wood, but he thought I would probably like it so he took an extra minute to cut it off and pack it home for me.
 Well,...I did like it,...a lot.
 I didn’t know what I would do with it at the time, but something about it felt like it would be an important project for me.
 It didn’t take me long to strip off the bark and started sanding, but I struggled to decide what kind of project to shape this into.
 So I just kept sanding….and sanding,...and sanding some more, waiting for whatever it is inside that takes over and shows me what to do next.
 For 3 years this piece transitioned out of the dusty corners of my shop and onto the workbench, sometimes with nothing more than a wipe down with a rag and a thoughtful look over before returning it back to the forgotten corners as I worked on other projects….and then it happened.
 I don’t know what it was, but something happened because here it is finally finished!!....I think it must have came together in my minds eye when I randomly chose to pull the piece of wood that I used to form the base out of my wood pile,....I must have set it up on the bench and thought to myself, hmmm, I wonder if I did this…..(see pictures below)